Activities

 • A training deployment plan; and,

-Equipping the Masterclass participants with the skills relevant to registration of childhood cancers will facilitate knowledge dissemination, and consequently higher quality of cancer incidence data in low- and middle-income countries, which are indispensable for both planning and evaluation of national cancer control plans and for research.
+Equipping the Masterclass participants with the skills relevant to registration of childhood cancers facilitates knowledge dissemination and leads to an improvement of quality of childhood cancer data collected in low- and middle-income countries.
+These data are necessary for planning and evaluating cancer control plans and for research activities.
 In the framework of the GICRNet, participants built a solid support network of collaborators to rely on during dissemination of their acquired expertise in the childhood cancer registration within their regions, in different languages.

 Participants of the online ChildGICR Masterclass, in April 2021.